-All freshmen must take SES 191 and Camp SESE is part of that course.
+All first-year students must take SES 191 and Camp SESE is part of that course.
 Students will participate in this 3-day, 2-night excursion to ASU’s unique facility at Tonto Creek Camp.
 At 5600’ in the Ponderosa Pines near Payson, AZ (1.5 hours from ASU’s Tempe campus) Tonto Creek Camp offers a welcome escape from the summer heat in a beautiful wilderness area.
 Studies show that students who are immediately engaged in their academic environment have higher retention and graduation rates.

-If you are not 18 at the time you attend camp, your parent or guardian will need to sign a Camp SESE release form and a Tonto Creek Camp release form (both PDF).
-Answers to many of your questions can be found below in Frequently Asked Questions.
+If you are not 18 at the time you attend camp, your parent or guardian will need to sign both the ASU Camp SESE release form and the Tonto Creek Camp (under 18) release form (PDF).
+Answers to many of your questions about the camp can be found below in Frequently Asked Questions.

 Tonto Creek Camp is the location for Camp SESE.
 It is a relaxing, rustic 36-acre campsite at 5600’ elevation in the Tonto National Forest just 1.5 hours from the ASU Tempe campus that has hosted decades of events and retreats for Sun Devil athletics, ASU academic programs, ASU families, as well as local businesses and the community.

 Situated just below the Rim of the Colorado Plateau and nestled in the largest continuous stand of ponderosa pines in the US, Tonto Creek Camp is outfitted with 2 sports fields, dormitories for large groups, a variety of rustic cabins for small groups, and a dining hall.
 Tonto Creek Camp has many natural amenities, including a natural spring that supplies ample water year round, hiking trails through the National Forest, beautiful rock formations, swimming holes, and excellent fishing on Tonto Creek.